mixpanel/mixpanel-android/README.md

 -keep class **.R$* {
     <fields>;
 }

+* The deprecated method setFlushInterval is now a no-op

+This method was deprecated in version 4.0, and now is a no-op.
+To change the flush interval for your application, use the com.mixpanel.android.MPConfig.FlushInterval meta-data tag in your manifest.

 ```

   Mixpanel uses the R class of your package to facilitate easier dynamic tracking across builds